about j fine art, llc

 judy j. sherman, principal

 Judy began her career as a labor and employment lawyer, where she worked in the private sector with leaders of the hospitality, restaurant and hotel industries and then with the National Labor Relations Board where she represented the NLRB before the Federal Appellate and District courts.
 She holds an LL.M. in Labor Law.
 Building on her devotion to the arts and her academic and professional study of the dynamics of the workplace, she launched j fine art to focus on the interplay between art and corporate culture.
-She is a board member of the Washington Project for the Arts and was a curator of the table sculptures for the 2011 and 2012 WPA Art Auction Galas and Hickok Cole ArtNight 2012.
-She most recently curated the 1st Annual MFA Exhibit and Open Studios at the School of Art at George Mason University.
+She is a board member of the Washington Project for the Arts and was a curator of the table sculptures for the 2011 and 2012 WPA Art Auction Galas and Hickok Cole ArtNight 2012 and 2013.
+She also curated the 1st Annual MFA Exhibit and Open Studios at the School of Art at George Mason University.
 She is known in the community for being creative, transparent, strategic and passionate about her work and family.
 When not advising organizational leaders on art in the workplace, Judy enjoys theater, literature, global travel and the NYT crossword puzzle.